 Learn Anything: 100 Places to Find Free Webinars and Tutorials.
 Many people want to learn things like how to fix their own sink or speak another language but just don't know how to find the information they need or realize that free educational materials are out there to help them learn.

 Maybe dumb people don't 'not care,' but they're just not as capable of learning, and lack to means of acquiring the necessary facilitation to expand their minds.
 Or, maybe you're right and they don't care.
-I think, as the years go on, I've come to believe that intelligence levels and opportunities are a lot more situational than I'd once thought.
-But yes, the desire, the motivation is a key factor in anything.
 The Excretory System - Human Body FREE Presentations in PowerPoint format, Free Interactives and Games.
 Video for Kids - Free - Science for Kids.
 Excellent! online lessons-High School Education Resource.
 Experiments (ABC Science)